theCoderGirl247/Quiz-App/README.md

 This application is hosted at the following URL: [QuizApp](https://codergirl247quizapp.netlify.app) Please visit the site to explore its features.

-This Quiz App is an interactive platform designed to test users’ knowledge across a wide range of topics.
+It is an interactive platform designed to test users’ knowledge across a wide range of topics.
 Each quiz session presents questions randomly selected from an extensive database, ensuring a unique and challenging experience every time.
 The app covers a variety of topics, catering to diverse interests and knowledge areas.
 To keep the quiz engaging, a timer is included for each question, adding an extra layer of challenge and urgency.

 ![quiz_app1](https://github.com/user-attachments/assets/5a23608a-02a4-44a1-8b54-5693401d23ba)